leevanrell/leevanrell.github.io/_posts/2020-1-20-Capital-Gains-vs-Dividends-vs-Critical-Thought.markdown

 And here are the resulting returns:
 ![Asset Returns](/assets/img/stock_dividend_returns_1.png)

 The SPY portfolio outperforms by about $900 dollars.
 The SPY does have a worse drawdown, yet maintains a better overall Sharpe Ratio (I have no idea what that means but there you go).
 The 3rd mix is interesting.
 I created it by picking the top 5 dividend stocks recommended by [dividendstocks.cash](https://dividendstocks.cash/dividend-screener).
 I also watched a few dividend videos online and saw that most youtubers echoed some of the same stocks.
-So it seems like the stocks are atleast somewhat recommended by the dividend stock community.
-Given its performance, I can atleast see why.
+So it seems like the stocks are at least somewhat recommended by the dividend stock community.
+Given its performance, I can see why.
 But, this backtest is limited to Jan 2016-Dec 2019 because of SPYD so let's cut it out and see if it outperforms given a longer timeline.

 Here are the resulting returns:
 ![Asset Returns](/assets/img/stock_dividend_returns_2.png)